MicrosoftDocs/memdocs/sccm/osd/understand/task-sequence-variables.md

 <!--512358-->
 In disconnected scenarios, the task sequence engine repeatedly tries to send status messages to the management point.
 This behavior in this scenario causes delays in task sequence processing.

-Starting in version 1802, set this variable to `true` and the task sequence engine doesn't attempt to send status messages after the first message fails to send.
+Set this variable to `true` and the task sequence engine doesn't attempt to send status messages after the first message fails to send.
 This first attempt includes multiple retries.

 When the task sequence restarts, the value of this variable persists.
 However, the task sequence tries sending an initial status message.
 This first attempt includes multiple retries.
 If successful, the task sequence continues sending status regardless of the value of this variable.
 If status fails to send, the task sequence uses the value of this variable.

 > [!NOTE]
-> [Task sequence status reporting](/sccm/core/servers/manage/list-of-reports#task-sequence---deployment-status) relies upon these status messages to display the progress, history, and details of each step.
+> [Task sequence status reporting](/configmgr/core/servers/manage/list-of-reports#task-sequence---deployment-status) relies upon these status messages to display the progress, history, and details of each step.
 If status messages fail to send, they're not queued.
 When connectivity is restored to the management point, they're not sent at a later time.
 This behavior results in task sequence status reporting to be incomplete and missing items.

 ### <a name="SMSTSDisableWow64Redirection"></a> SMSTSDisableWow64Redirection